ewheeler7/replication_timing_methods_comparison/04_repliscan.md

 ## Pipeline
-Get final bam files from Lorenzo
+- use bam files pre-processed from
-Create high coverage droplist, remove from bams
+- Create high coverage droplist uniqe to these files and remove from bams
-Run repliscan
+- Run repliscan
-Re-remove droplist, because smoothing internal to repliscan treats droplist at 0 and so will smooth over it Convert gff3 file to bed (for cleaner viewing on IVG)
+- Re-remove droplist, because smoothing internal to repliscan treats droplist at 0 and so will smooth over it
+- Convert gff3 file to bed (for cleaner viewing on IVG)